-The Company enters into a variety of derivative financial instruments as part of its economic hedging strategies.
+The Company enters into a variety of derivative instruments as part of its economic hedging strategies.
 The Company executes interest rate swaps, swaptions, TBAs and treasury futures.
-The Company utilizes third-party pricing providers to value its financial derivative instruments.
-As a result, the Company classified 100% of the derivative instruments as Level 2 fair value assets and liabilities at March 31, 2017 and December 31, 2016.
+The Company utilizes third-party pricing providers to value its derivative instruments.
+As a result, the Company classified 100% of its derivative instruments as Level 2 fair value assets and liabilities at June 30, 2017 and December 31, 2016.